Reno parking garage becomes pandemic care space

 “Being able to contribute on a daily basis brings a sense of ownership to the role,” he explains.
 “If you’re in this just as a job, you’d burn out quickly.
 But when you love it, you can bring forward the best you can and you have an opportunity to learn something new every day.
 I always have something new to learn, and I never become stagnant.”

-ASHRAE Clay Shoot Ainsworth Associates Mechanical Engineers teamed up with RSAnalysis to participate in the 18th Annual Sporting Clays Event hosted by the Northern Nevada Chapter of ASHRAE.
-The event was hosted at the Carson Valley Clays facility in Gardnerville.
-A...
+ASHRAE Sporting Clays Event Ainsworth Associates Mechanical Engineers teamed up with RSAnalysis for the 19th Annual ASHRAE Sporting Clays Event held at the Carson Valley Clays facility in Gardnerville.
+While we weren’t the most talented team on the course that day, a...

-2021 Wild Sheep Foundation Sporting Clays Shoot Ainsworth Associates Mechanical Engineers was proud to participate in the 2021 Wild Sheep Foundation Sporting Clays Shoot at the Capitol City Gun Club in Carson City.
-Beautiful weather made this event even more...
+Wild Sheep Foundation Annual Clay Shoot – 2022 Ainsworth Associates Mechanical Engineers sponsored a team for this year’s Wild Sheep Foundation Clay Shoot.
+The event was held at the Capitol City Gun Club in Carson City.
+The weather was perfect and the team...